e-left/advanced_computer_architecture_lab3/README.md

 | 10 | 36.3965414876787 |

 we can conclude that the best configuration is that of run 2.
 Of course, there are many more possible criteria that can influence our choice (the cost or energy consumption might not be as important as the need for high performance)

+So we will chose the MinorCPU architecture with the configuration mentioned.

 Reminder that these runs and their respective specs can be found on the report from the previous lab and are not presented in this report.

 #### Possible faults in the procedure